-The United Nations took a very big step in 1972 when it started to give the tag of UNESCO World Heritage Sites to protect several most spectacular natural spots, cultural landmarks, and prominent historical sites.
+The United Nations took a very big step in 1972 when it started to give the tag of UNESCO World Heritage Sites to protect several most spectacular natural spots, cultural landmarks, and prominent historical sites for India Travels.

 Recently, the list was enriched welcoming new sites from India, Japan, and Canada.